 Pack some green and pink dough and a handful of black beans in a little container so kids can bring the picnic home.
 Get the playful instructions (print them out and include them in your gift bag) from No Time for Flash Cards.
 It’s a great sensory craft for little hands.

-When it gets too hot at your summer picnic party, your guest will be thankful these cute fans are going around.
+When it gets too hot at your summer picnic party, your guests will be thankful these cute fans are going around.
 And they’ll be ecstatic to know that they can keep them too!
 Find out how to make these beautiful summer coolers over at Ao At Home.

 Have you seen these amazing summer parties for the outdoors?